mpds/mpds/README.md

 My name is Matheus Müller.

-- 💡 I’m currently working on AI and machine learning applied to biology, drug-design and health-related areas.
+- 🧪 I’m currently interested in AI and machine learning applied to biology, drug-design and health-related areas.
 - 💻 I also develop software @ [Nanobusiness](https://nanobusiness.com.br/), contributing to its digital transformation 🚀.
 - 📚 PhD student @ [LNCC](https://www.lncc.br/) Brazil.
-- 🧪 Member of the [GMMSB](http://gmmsb.lncc.br/) research group.

 #### You can find me on: